ekdennisek/pc-parts-inventory/README.md

 - **CPUs**: AMD and Intel processors with specs like cores, threads, clock speeds
 - **Motherboards**: Various form factors with socket types and features
 - **Power Supplies**: Different wattages and efficiency ratings
-- **Graphic Cards**: NVIDIA and AMD GPUs with memory and performance specs
+- **Graphics Cards**: NVIDIA and AMD GPUs with memory and performance specs

 ## Contributing